segment-boneyard/nightmare/Readme.md

 #### .cookies.get(name)

-Get a cookie by it's `name`.
+Gets a cookie by it's `name`.
 The url will be the current url.

 #### .cookies.get(query)

-Query multiple cookies with the `query` object.
+Queries multiple cookies with the `query` object.
 If a `query.name` is set, it will return the first cookie it finds with that name, otherwise it will query for an array of cookies.
 If no `query.url` is set, it will use the current url.
 Here's an example:

 ```js
 // get all google cookies that are secure